Three years post-Brexit, how does the travel reality match up with what was promised?

 Britain’s biggest budget airline, easyJet, set up a European operation based in Vienna, while Ryanair has set up a UK subsidiary to offer domestic flights.
 But Aer Lingus has been ordered to end its services between London Heathrow and Belfast City.

-Air Passenger Duty will be halved for flights within the UK from 1 April 2021 – a move that would not have been possible within the UK, and which will encourage passengers to shift from rail to air travel.
+Air Passenger Duty will be halved for flights within the UK from 1 April 2021 – a move that would not have been possible within the European Union, and which will encourage passengers to shift from rail to air travel.

 Rail travel